How Nasal EPAP Works

 Nasal EPAP works by making it hard for the OSA patient to breathe out.
 The pressure is created by harnessing the force of the user’s own breath.
 The resistance created during exhalation produces light pressure in the user’s airway thus assisting in keeping the airway open.

 The main difference between CPAP and EPAP is that CPAP creates positive pressure during inhalation and exhalation whereas EPAP creates positive pressure during exhalation only.
 Nasal EPAP does not force air into a patient’s throat which can cause discomfort and stomach pain to some users.
 EPAP, in effect, is a gentler and natural alternative to CPAP.

 As with other breathing aids, it takes time to get used to nasal EPAP.
 If a user wakes up and feels uncomfortable, opening the mouth alleviates the discomfort.
 If not, taking off the device is the next option.

 A person must be diagnosed with OSA by a qualified practitioner before nasal EPAP is recommended.
 The severity of OSA should be determined before proper treatment is prescribed.
 Tests are done in proper setups such as in a polysomnography laboratory.
 After the proper diagnosis and evaluation, nasal EPAP may be recommended for patients with:

 • mild to severe OSA who are non-compliant with CPAP

 • newly diagnosed patients with mild to moderate OSA and has no co-morbidities

 • OSA patients who are CPAP compliant but looking for alternative therapy

 CPAP Victoria can help you.
-We have the qualification, experience and expertise to diagnose and present treatment options for your sleeping disorder.
+We have the qualifications, experience and expertise to diagnose and present treatment options for your sleeping disorder.

-Give us a call NOW at 1300 750 006 or pop into one of our CPAP clinics Victoria .
-We are located in Melbourne, Wantirna and Frankston.
+Give us a call NOW at 1300 750 006 or pop into one of our CPAP clinics .
+We are located in 13 convenient locations.